 - Team approach.
 Your medical team can include doctors trained in diagnosing and treating nervous system disorders (neurologists and neurosurgeons); repairing damaged bones, muscles and ligaments (orthopedic surgeons); restoring function after injury (rehabilitation specialists); and treating pain (anesthesiologists or pain specialists).

-Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for neurology and neurosurgery and for rehabilitation by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks #1 for neurology and neurosurgery in the U.S. News & World report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for rehabilitation by U.S. News & World Report.

 Mayo Clinic: Answers you can trust